-Section 9.08 Pro-Avanti (FRCCA Spec.
+Section 8.09 Pro-Avanti (FRCCA Spec.
 Club Class)

 - (a) In the Pro-Avanti class the grid is set by the points each driver has previously earned.
-Lowest earned points is on pole with the high point's holder last but before any driver with No points. - (b) In the Pro-Avanti Division the Pole is determined by points with low point's holder on the Pole. - (c) See Section 20.06 also for additional Pro-Avanti gridding and scoring procedures.
+Lowest earned points is on pole with the high point's holder last but before any driver with No points.
+Zero (0) is considered a number and a driver who entered but scored 0 points will start up front. - (b) In the Pro-Avanti Division the Pole is determined by points with low point's holder on the Pole. - (c) See Section 22.02 also for additional Pro-Avanti gridding and scoring procedures.

-Section 9.09 Passing procedures
+Section 8.10 Passing procedures